ALFA-X: History

 JR East officially announced its plans to build a ten-car ALFA-X test train on 4 July 2017, to be delivered in spring 2019 for extensive testing and evaluation.

+The body of car 1 was unveiled at Kawasaki Heavy Industries' Hyogo Works on December 12, 2018.
+The body of car 10 was unveiled at Hitachi's Kasado Works on February 8, 2019.

 The finished train was unveiled on 9 May 2019.

 The train reached a speed of 320 km/h in May 2019, matching the top operating speed of the fastest services on the line.
 By June that same year, the train was regularly measured to be running at 360 km/h by rail enthusiasts.

 The train was first observed running at the announced top planned test speed of 400 km/h on 14 December 2019.

-The Plarail (series of toy trains) "Ippai Tsunago" Shinkansen Test Train ALFA-X began to be sold on 26 December 2019.

 The train was observed in Hokkaido for cold weather testing on 12 February 2020 and 3 February 2021.

 E10 Series Shinkansen

-The E10 Series Shinkansen, which will enter commercial service in FY2030, will be developed based on the technology demonstrated in the ALFA-X, but its commercial service at 360 km has been postponed because the extension of the Hokkaido Shinkansen line to Sapporo has been postponed until the late 2030s.
+The E10 Series Shinkansen, which will enter commercial service in FY2030, will be developed based on the technology demonstrated in the ALFA-X, but its commercial service at 360 km/h has been postponed because the extension of the Hokkaido Shinkansen line to Sapporo has been postponed until the late 2030s.
 The trains to be introduced when the line is extended to Sapporo will be based on the E10 series.

 In January 2025, The Hindustan Times reported, citing anonymous sources, that the production version of the ALFA-X, known as the E10, may simultaneously enter service in Japan and on the Mumbai-Ahmedabad high-speed rail corridor in 2029 or 2030.
 The International Railway Journal, however, claimed on the contrary that Japan was "reportedly unwilling to offer the new-generation Shinkansen to India".

 Wireless communication experiment

-On January 28, 2021, JR East and NTT Docomo announced that they conducted a demonstration experiment of wireless communication services of the fifth generation mobile communication system (hereinafter referred to as 5G) on the Tohoku Shinkansen between Sendai Station and Shin-Aomori Station from October to December 2020, traveling at a speed of 360 km/h.
+On January 28, 2021, JR East and NTT Docomo announced that they conducted a demonstration experiment of 5G wireless communication services on the Tohoku Shinkansen between Sendai Station and Shin-Aomori Station from October to December 2020, traveling at a speed of 360 km/h.
 5G has the problem of unstable communication quality due to the Doppler effect and the influence of obstacles around the tracks, so NTT Docomo had been conducting demonstration experiments since 2017.
 Equipment compliant with 3GPP international standard specifications was used for the demonstration experiment, and as a result, high-speed communication with 5G was sufficient, and high-definition 4K and 8K video was stably transmitted via 5G.